LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 - [Image dropdown](https://github.com/marghoobsuleman/ms-Dropdown) with [MIT](https://github.com/marghoobsuleman/ms-Dropdown/blob/master/MIT-LICENSE.txt)
 - Some icons are retrieve from the [Dnd5e system](https://gitlab.com/foundrynet/dnd5e) with [MIT](https://gitlab.com/foundrynet/dnd5e/-/blob/master/LICENSE.txt)
 - Some icons are retrieve from the [Pf2 system](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/) with [GPLv2](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/-/blob/master/LICENSE)
+- [warpgate](https://github.com/trioderegion/warpgate) with [GPL-3.0 License](https://github.com/trioderegion/warpgate/blob/master/LICENSE), but is under the the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/) so it should be fine to use the MIT license here.

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).